Opera in Ukraine: Emergence of Ukrainian opera

 The first operas based on Ukrainian texts were written by the composer Petro Sokalsky.
 His historical opera Mazepa (1857–1859), which depicts the fate of the Cossack hetman Ivan Mazepa, was based on the poem by Alexander Pushkin.
 It was not performed in public.
 The chorus numbers were influenced by Ukrainian folk tunes, but the opera was otherwise written in a traditional Italian style.
 Sokalsky's May Night (1862–1876), which is based on the short story by the novelist Nikolai Gogol was also never performed in public.

-Semen Hulak-Artemovsky's comic opera A Zaporozhye Cossack on the Danube became the first opera to be staged in Ukrainian.
+Semen Hulak-Artemovsky's comic opera A Zaporozhian Cossack on the Danube became the first opera to be staged in Ukrainian.
 At the 1863 premiere in Saint Petersburg. the composer sang the lead role.
 The opera combines elements of Western opera with situations and characters based on Ukrainian folklore.
 Songs from the opera became popular during the 1870s and 1880s, and Zaporozhets over the Danube is still performed regularly in Ukraine.